 SQLMap is an open-source software used to find the SQL injection vulnerability.
 It

 automates the whole process of detecting and exploiting the SQL injection in the database of

 any application.
 It supports a wide range of databases like Microsoft SQL Server, Microsoft Access, SQLite, MySQL, Oracle, etc. It supports download and upload of any file from the database server.

 SQLMap can connect directly with the database bypassing the SQL injections.
 It supports various SQL injection techniques like time-based blind, error-based, stacked queries, boolean-based blind, and out-of-band.
 It has a strong search mechanism and capable of searching specific database names and its columns across database tables.

 There are a lot of security testing tools available in the market and that too open source.
 I hope the above-mentioned tools give you an idea that how different testing tools provide their own specific testing services.
 Before using any tool for security testing of your application it is very important to understand the tool in detail and to know whether that serves the particular purpose or not.
 Very neat and clean, rich documented websites are available on the internet for every tool proving the complete guide to the users.
 Now almost all the tools are released with their nice GUI so as to ease the new people working on them.

 This has been a guide to Security Testing Tools.
-Here we discuss an introduction to Security Testing Tools and different types of Security Testing Tools.
+Here we discuss brief overview with different types of Security Testing Tools.
 You can also go through our other suggested articles to learn more –